department of medicine

 Internal Medicine Residency Program

-First year residents spend 1-2 months in intensive care unit rotations; 3-4 months in inpatient general medicine ward experiences; 1 month each in the Emergency Department, Intern Night Float and Intern Overnight admitter.
+First year residents spend 1-2 months in intensive care unit rotations; 3-4 months in inpatient general medicine ward experiences; 1 month each in the Emergency Department, and Intern Night Float.
 There are 2-3 additional months for elective rotations.
-Every 5th week categorical interns will have ambulatory duties. (see 4+ 1 block structure)
+Every 5th week categorical interns will have ambulatory continuity clinic. (see 4+ 1 block structure)

 Primary responsibilities include:

-- Attending a minimum of the required departmental conferences, including intern report, and inpatient and outpatient management conferences
+3. Attending departmental conferences, including intern report, and inpatient and outpatient management conferences

 Primary responsibilities include: